paralepsis/nrproxystuff/README.md

 *Or, I think it does ... waiting on my first order.*

+Details:
+- Uses ImageMagick for conversion to TIFF format, addition of black border, and CMYK format.
+- Uses GhostScript to deduplicate the PDF, shrinking a good bit.
+- There's an option to include a QR code on every card, linking to the netrunnerdb page, but it's not fully baked.
+- Correctly handles 1-sided and 2-sided identities, simply printing 1-sided versions on both
+  sides of the card.

 ## Shout out
 I started from Ecophagy's ANRProxyGenerator: https://github.com/Ecophagy/ANRProxyGenerator